rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

 tenant within the user's RCN.
 The service returns the role, but shows that that source doesn't apply to any tenants.

-Assume:
+This example depends on the following assumptions:

-- The user's domain does not contain any tenants
+- The user's domain does not contain any tenants.
-- The user has the identity:user-admin role
+- The user has the ``identity:user-admin`` role.

 JSON::